Allen5288/AWS-Collections/00 - AsyncUserRegisterApi/README.md

 A simple serverless API that demonstrates async processing with AWS services.

+## 📝 Further implementation things:
+For production and furthermore development, add authentication, validation, monitoring, log system, add unit test, integration test, CICD pipeline.

+And remove all console log~~！ But currently, for the test version

 ## 🎯 What This API Does

 - **Register users** → Process asynchronously via SNS → Store in DynamoDB